Are Investors Unfairly Punishing ServiceNow Inc. (NYSE:NOW)?

 Is the stock of NOW attractive?

-In related news, Director, LUDDY FREDERIC B sold 26,000 shares of the company’s stock in a transaction that recorded on Apr 15.
-The sale was performed at an average price of 296.17, for a total value of 7,700,496.
-As the sale deal closes, the Director, LUDDY FREDERIC B now sold 26,000 shares of the company’s stock, valued at 7,112,665.
-Also, Chief Product Officer, Desai Chirantan Jitendra sold 10,600 shares of the company’s stock in a deal that was recorded on Feb 20.
-The shares were price at an average price of 354.18 per share, with a total market value of 3,754,271.
-Following this completion of acquisition, the PRESIDENT, GLOBAL CUSTOMER OPS, Schneider David now holds 4,745 shares of the company’s stock, valued at 1,702,269.
+In related news, General Counsel, ELMER RUSSELL S sold 1,400 shares of the company’s stock in a transaction that recorded on May 04.
+The sale was performed at an average price of 354.94, for a total value of 496,922.
+As the sale deal closes, the Principal Accounting Officer, Goon Fay Sien now sold 2,447 shares of the company’s stock, valued at 859,774.
+Also, Chief Product Officer, Desai Chirantan Jitendra sold 16,982 shares of the company’s stock in a deal that was recorded on May 01.
+The shares were price at an average price of 342.09 per share, with a total market value of 5,809,374.
+Following this completion of acquisition, the Director, Donahoe John J now holds 212,908 shares of the company’s stock, valued at 72,493,152.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.10%.